 The included mount puts the red dot at lower 1/3 co-witness for flat-top AR-15 rifles, so you may not need to use it if you have a different mount more appropriate for your intended applications.
-It is useful if you’re using other accessories with it like a magnifier or a clip-on scope.
+It is useful if you’re using other accessories with it like a magnifier.

 Glare & Loss of Light Transmission

 Glare and reflections off the objective lens can occur.
 In just the right light and angle, it will give your position away in a heartbeat if the goal is to stay unseen.
 I could see it downrange when glinting sunlight when walking back from the target.

 In the end, the Strikefire should probably not be your stealth sight.
 For heat of the moment home defense, target practice, and even some hunting applications, it will serve you well.